kivutar/smart-contract-graphql/README.md

 # Smart Contract GraphQL [![Build Status](https://travis-ci.org/kivutar/smart-contract-graphql.svg?branch=master)](https://travis-ci.org/kivutar/smart-contract-graphql) [![GoDoc](https://godoc.org/github.com/kivutar/smart-contract-graphql?status.svg)](https://godoc.org/github.com/kivutar/smart-contract-graphql)

-This is a stateless smart contract event watcher over GraphQL.
+This is a stateless smart contract event watcher exposing a GraphQL API.
 You can use it to monitor events from an already deployed smart contract using a GraphQL client.

-Please note that you can perform the same tasks using web3 filters API instead of this project.
+Please note that you can perform the same tasks client side using web3 filters API instead of this project.

 ## Getting the source code